jessemonroy650/top-phonegap-mistakes/whitelist-ats-examples.md

 ####<a name=usefularticles>Useful Articles</a>####

-Cordova 5.3.1 and iOS9 platform - I can't load images and scripts form external sources http://stackoverflow.com/a/33422392/3255670
+Cordova 5.3.1 and iOS9 platform - I can't load images and scripts form external sources<br>
+http://stackoverflow.com/a/33422392/3255670

 Plugin as a solution